 And, if you don't do what you’re told!

-The enticement of work, driven by payback/reward, warranting a chase, in for the kill, sees most of us eking out a living, from day to day, in a vacuum of insignificance and isolation, far from the foothills of a secure dimension… angry… don't be, don't rattle the cage, stop making a fuss, keep your head down, out of sight… countries and governments can be offended, betrayed, plot, scheme and go to war, but not you… you bark too loud, you’re liable to get your head shot off… that's democracy…
+Far from the foothills of a secure dimension, the monster begets a child that maketh the man… angry, don't be, don't rattle the cage, stop making a fuss, keep your head down, out of sight… countries and governments can be offended, betrayed, plot, scheme and go to war, but not you… you’re far too small, you bark too loud, you’re liable to get your head shot off… that's democracy…

 Are we just manikins in play, at the beck and call of each other, only to be judged, tried and gobbled up by another if so desired?

-The sun peeks above the horizon, we attune for the day, begin to go about our business in a certain, knowing, way… then night comes, blows out the light and we’re handed over to another place… a place of unknowing… healing and solace… the sun, the moon, night and day, procreate… a coin with no sides… one exists for the other… death, like a fallow field, seems void, fruitless, is there for life.
+The sun peeks above the horizon, we attune for the day, begin to go about our business in a certain, knowing, way… then night comes, blows out the light and we’re handed over to another place… a place of unknowing… healing and solace.
+The sun, the moon, night and day, procreate… a coin with no sides… one exists for the other… death, a minor’s sleep, seems void, fruitless, is there for life.

 On any scale, from humble to gross, invisible to visible, there are infinite possibilities between what things seem to be and what they supposedly are.
-What we once considered, to be the texture and flavour of a home, for instance, can be transformed if a baby is born there, or someone close to us dies within those walls… such circumstantial intervention, can change our outlook so radically, our original conception and foresight of the home, become unrecognisable.
+What we once considered, to be the texture and flavour of a home, for instance, can be transformed if a baby is born there, or someone close to us dies within those walls… such circumstantial intervention can change our outlook, so radically, our home of origin vanishes in an instant.

 An architect, with the tools at their disposal, their scientific know-

-Using the scientific exactness of the camera, chemicals in a darkroom, or the digital trickery of the computer, a photographer, given the job of selling a product, will make informed, decisions regarding the preconceptions of the clientele and how they might be persuaded.
+Using the scientific exactness of the camera, chemicals in a darkroom, or the digital trickery of the computer, a photographer, given the job of selling a product, will make informed decisions regarding the preconceptions of the clientele and how they might be persuaded.
 The original product, if we can define it as such, must capture our senses.
 Presented in a certain, deliberating way, the object can become unrecognisable, even to those who work alongside the photographer, as they polish and refine the image, for the process of marketing.
-The methodologist and fantasist, as one person, sown in from the helter-
+The methodologist and fantasist, as one person, reflecting on and redefining a subject, sown in from the helter-

 Whether it’s in the studio, the laboratory, or out in the field, the artistic and scientific premise remains the same.